spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/reactive-components/overview.md

 ## Example of a system using a reactive component

 The following snippet shows how to retrieve and iterate through all the `PlayerCollided` events received in a frame.
+You can iterate through the matching components using the ECS `.ForEach` syntax.

 ```csharp
 public class ReactiveSystem : ComponentSystem